Subject Lessons at Whidbey Island Waldorf School

 Eurythmy is a movement form created by Rudolf Steiner as means of making the invisible visible.
 Through the carefully and gracefully rendered movements of the body as set to music or poetry, such speech or music--and the unseen creative forces that birthed the same--become visible, perceptible to the eye.

 Not considered a dance form, Eurythmy is a harmonizing medium between the body and the soul, and between the individual and the group.
 Whether in the classroom or on the performance stage, the synchronizing of the body-soul experience in the fluid rendering of the choreographed forms both reflects and creates social and cultural meaning for the participant and viewer alike.

 In past years, WIWS has been able to offer year-long Eurythmy instruction and experience to all Grades students.
-We were unable to do so during the 2009-2010 school year.
-However, we are thrilled to be bringing Eurythmy back to WIWS this 2010-2011 school year for at least one block study rotation.
-We hope to re-incorporate Eurythmy year-round in the future.
+We hope to re-incorporate Eurythmy year-round in the near future.

 Experience with painting, drawing and modeling with beeswax begins in our Early Childhood program.
 The element of imitation and the mood with which it is brought guides the young student to explore color, shape and form.
 In the early Grades, the class teacher then develops form out of the experience of color.
 Beeswax continues to be used in the early Grades, and clay may be introduced.
 The students' paintings and drawings arise out of the fairy tales, fables and legends that are experienced in the Main Lesson.